Kruimel/portfolio-DLDEPL01_2025/4-hypertuning-ray/report.md

 Resulting in 72.83% accuracy on the test set in 10 epochs

-Best configuration when adding transformers:
+Best configuration after adding transformers:
 - hidden_size: 415
 - filters: 146
 - kernel_size: 2